 The cost of living in Okinawa is high.
 The two biggest expenses in moving to Okinawa are setting up a household and purchasing an automobile.
 If on-base housing is not initially available, be prepared to have between $2,000 to $12,000 to cover initial fees, such as first and last month's rent and security deposit and agency fee which is equal to one months rent.
 Purchasing a reasonably priced used car will usually cost between $1,500 to $6,000.
-You should have 3-6 months’ pay set aside in a separate "emergency account".
-The yen rate is known to fluctuate considerably.
+You should have 3 to 6 months’ pay set aside in a separate "emergency account".
+The Yen rate is known to fluctuate considerably.

 One of the most important items to consider is the documentation you will need to have on hand when you arrive.
 First, you must have your PCS orders, passports and visas, as well as shot records for yourself and all Family members accompanying you.
 Contact your current command immediately to obtain assistance in acquiring these items.
 The GOJ is moving to requiring all SOFA members to possess an Official Business (maroon in color) Passport.

-Besides passports and visas, other important documents you will probably need for your transition to Okinawa include:
+Besides passports and visas, other important documents you will need for your transition to Okinawa include:

 Be particularly sure you and your family are properly immunized and have the paperwork to prove it.
 This is especially important for your children, since they will need their immunization records to enroll in any of the schools on base.